 - Fenway Park– Red Sox Game

-- Quincy Market (I highlighted this as a stop on the Freedom Trail although it’s not actually a part of it!)
+- Quincy Market (highlighted as a stop on the Freedom Trail although it’s not actually a part of it!)

 - JFK Presidential Library